taskovikj/django_rest_es/readme.md

 # Django Blog Platform with Elasticsearch Integration

-Welcome to the documentation of our Django-based blog platform with Elasticsearch integration.
 This platform empowers users to create, manage, and explore blog posts effortlessly.
 With features like user authentication, a custom front page, social interactions, comments, and Elasticsearch-powered search, it offers a rich and engaging experience for both bloggers and readers.

 ## Table of Contents
 - [Starting](#starting)